 flow.
 The water pressure gauge senses water pressure and registers

-voltmeters are useful for automotive diagnosis in the same way that a test light is used for quick checks.
-The difference between the voltmeter and the test light is that the multimeter provides the flexibility of measuring different voltages as well as being able to calculate voltage drops across components and circuits.
+Meters are useful for automotive diagnosis in the same way a test light is used for quick checks.
+The difference between the voltmeter and the test light is the multimeter provides the flexibility of measuring different voltages as well as being able to calculate voltage drops across components and circuits.

 The ohmmeter is an instrument designed to indicate resistance directly in ohms.
-Connecting a low-voltage and a variable resistor in series obtains this measurement with the meter and it's test probes.
+Connecting a low-voltage and a variable resistor in series obtains this measurement with the meter and its leads.

-When the probes of your automotive multimeter are connected together the circuit is completed and a zero resistance reading is indicated.
-When the probes are held a part the ohmmeter will read a maximum or infinite resistance.
+When the probes are connected together the circuit is completed and a zero resistance reading is indicated.
+When the leads are held a part the ohmmeter will read a maximum or infinite resistance.

 This was just a brief overview of the three main functions of a multimeter.
-Even the most basic units like the actron 3320 come with good instructions on how to use the different functions of the tool.
+Even the most basic units like the actron 3300 come with decent instructions on how to use the different functions of the tool.

 I think one of the best ways to become skilled at automotive troubleshooting is to buy one of these units and become familiar with its operation.
 Practice by testing different kinds of components and systems on your own automobile.
 You can also pull relays, coils and switches from junk yard cars and test the components to see how it works.